Unsure which TID policy is right for you? You can compare Travel Insurance Direct policies and apply securely online.

 - A. You must provide details of any other applicable insurance policies and claims to TID.
 In the event that only a portion of the loss is covered by the other insurance policy, you may then claim any remaining amounts from TID.

-- Giving back to the places you go: Travel Insurance Direct is heavily involved in giving back to the destinations that their customers travel to and have established a range of community projects that customers can opt to support when applying for a policy.
+- Giving back to the places you go: Travel Insurance Direct is involved in giving back to the destinations that their customers travel to and have established a range of community projects that customers can opt to support when applying for a policy.
 Customers currently have the option to pay an extra $2 on their policy premium.
-This small amount goes a long way in supporting one of these projects.
+This small amount can go a long way in supporting one of these projects.

 - Money back guarantee: If you are not satisfied with the policy you have chosen with TID, you are entitled to a 14-day cooling off period whereby you may cancel your policy and receive a full refund.
 This option is only available if the trip or policy has not already commenced and you have not made a claim.